korenmiklos/macromanagers.eu/index.md

 intro:
   heading: MACROMANAGERS
-  copy: The project studies the role of management practices in economic development.
+  copy: What is the role of managers and entrepreneurs in economic development?
 events:
   heading: Upcoming events
   copy: Join conference talks, workshops, and other events.